Teyras/MT/text/chapters/310_scheduling_problem_categorization.md

 In the **Nested** variant, the processing sets of every pair of jobs must be either disjoint (no common elements) or comparable.
 Such conditions could be achieved with special care by the administrator of the system.
-Without that, it could easily happen that there is e.g. a set of machines capable of evaluating highly parallelized submissions, another set of machines that can evaluate submissions in Java, and these sets have a non-trivial intersection.
+Without that, it could easily happen that there is e.g., a set of machines capable of evaluating highly parallelized submissions, another set of machines that can evaluate submissions in Java, and these sets have a non-trivial intersection.
 In this case, a pair of jobs where one requires a worker that can run parallel programs